Local Partners

 Forging partnerships

 The FCA works through a network of local partner organisations that inform and co-design needs-based and impact-driven on-site and off-site programmes.
 Every partner undergoes due diligence, ensuring that the organisational purpose aligns with the goals of the FCA, and that the respective teams have the skills and qualifications required to achieve lasting change on the ground.
-FCA’s partnership network enables us to: operate more efficiently taking into account local realities and developments; share lessons learned cross-industry, and importantly to get the flow of resources and capital to mining communities.
+The FCA’s partnership network enables us to: operate more efficiently taking into account local realities and developments; share lessons learned cross-industry, and importantly to get the flow of resources and capital to mining communities.

-Our criteria for partner selection
+Contact UsOur criteria for partner selection

 With the ambition of being inclusive to locally active organisations seeking financial support, the FCA will publicly communicate eligibility criteria for participation in the FCA programme.
 This includes community-based organisations (CBOs), Civil Society Organisations (CSOs) and Non-governmental organisations (NGOs).